Looking for eBooks or eAudiobooks? Don’t forget to check out the Palace Project!

 Chicago / Turabian - Author Date Citation (style guide)

 Hayes, Rhonda Fleming.
 2016.
-Pollinator Friendly Gardening.
-[United States], Voyageur Press.
+Pollinator Friendly Gardening: Gardening for Bees, Butterflies, and Other Pollinators.
+Voyageur Press.

 Chicago / Turabian - Humanities Citation (style guide)

-Hayes, Rhonda Fleming, Pollinator Friendly Gardening.
-[United States], Voyageur Press, 2016.
+Hayes, Rhonda Fleming, Pollinator Friendly Gardening: Gardening for Bees, Butterflies, and Other Pollinators.
+Voyageur Press, 2016.

 MLA Citation (style guide)

 Hayes, Rhonda Fleming.
-Pollinator Friendly Gardening.
-[United States], Voyageur Press, 2016.
+Pollinator Friendly Gardening: Gardening for Bees, Butterflies, and Other Pollinators.
+Voyageur Press, 2016.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.